FabricMC/fabric-docs/develop/loom/production-run-tasks.md

 }
 ```

-The server task has the unique abbility to run your mod with a different version of Minecraft, this might be useful if you are developing a cross version mod.
+The server task has the unique ability to run your mod with a different version of Minecraft, this might be useful if you are developing a cross-versions mod.

 ## Client {#client}